 The misconception in Battlefy was that user research would be expensive and that it would take too much time.
 I proved the value of user research to the leadership team and company through SCOUT by showing the team how learnings directly impacted the product.
 Pragmatic user research is about choosing the right tools to maximize your learning outcomes.

 Every product team needs to move fast.
 We must be efficient when it comes to decision making.
 But SCOUT was a completely new product.
-We didn’t have any behavioural or previous data to rely on.
+We didn’t have any previous behavioural data to rely on.
 Additionally, the lack of user research and feature validation was one of the biggest challenges that the company had.
-In product, we wanted to deliver the best solution possible in the shortest amount of time possible.
+We wanted to deliver the best solution possible in the shortest amount of time possible.
 This is why we relied heavily on user research, and being creative on how to do it even with tight timelines.

 Understanding our users gave us the confidence of knowing where to start, what experiments were worth running, what features were worth building -- because there are many great ideas but if we want to learn as quickly as possible, we must build products that resonated with our target market.